kubernetes/enhancements/keps/sig-node/5759-memory-manager-hugepages-verification/README.md

 - Only checks hugepage resources (not regular memory)
 - **Respects NUMA node selection**: Only checks the specific NUMA nodes that the Memory Manager's allocation algorithm has selected (see Topology Manager section)
-- Returns admission error if insufficient free hugepages, including the hugepage size, NUMA node(s), requested amount, and available amount to aid debugging
+- Returns an admission error if insufficient free hugepages are detected

+**User-observable behavior**: Operators can identify verification failures through the `FailedHugepagesVerification` event reason and the verification metrics described in the [Observability](#observability) section.
+The specific error message format is an implementation detail and may change between releases.

 ### Integration with Topology Manager